dfinity/internet-identity/HACKING.md

 Then open `http://localhost:8081` in your browser.

-Make sure that the "Identity Provider" is set to "http://localhost:8080" if you serve the Internet Identity frontend from webpack.
+Make sure that the "Identity Provider" is set to "http://localhost:8080" if you serve the Internet Identity frontend locally.

 **NOTE on testing on LAN:**